iandennismiller/nexus-root/Readme.md

 Root your nexus 5.
 This installs a specific version of the nexus5 roms.

+## quickstart

+If you are starting with a stock phone and you've already backed up the sdcard, then just jump right in.

+    make download unlock flash root

+This will do the following:

+- download a system image
+- download a custom recovery (TWRP)
+- unlock the bootloader (and wipe the sdcard)
+- flash the system image
+- flash the custom recovery (which roots the device)

 ## verify the configuration

 Everything is controlled by nexus5.conf, which points to: